 In addition to the candidate’s education and experience, the promotion recommendation shall include substantive evidence of the candidate's progress toward developing the capabilities for performing at the level expected of research professionals in the same field holding senior Research Faculty ranks at Georgia Tech.
 Such evidence might consist of papers published or contributed to, significant managerial efforts on sponsored projects, products developed and delivered to the sponsor community such as software or hardware and documented impacts of these products, or equivalent teaching responsibilities performed in an instructional unit.

 Senior Research Scientist

-This rank requires one (1) of the following:
+In addition to the years-in-rank requirement, this rank requires one (1) of the following:

 - A Master’s degree and seven (7) years of relevant full-time experience after completion of that degree,

 - A Master’s degree and nine (9) years of relevant full-time experience after completion of a Bachelor’s degree, or

 - A Doctoral degree and four (4) years' relevant full-time experience.
 For candidates holding the Doctoral degree, the last two (2) years of employment prior to employment at Georgia Tech will be considered if adequately documented, and the four-year time in grade requirement be reduced to two (2) years for candidates so qualified.